dotnet-presentations/dotnet-maui-workshop/Community Modules/XAML/Part 5 - Custom Types/README.md

 We've now reduced the size of `DetailsPage.xaml` by 19 lines.
 This reduction in file size was done without making the Details page any harder to understand.
 We've simply moved the details of the complexity of the "header"  into a separate file.

 Look at `MainPage.xaml` with the above thoughts still fresh in your mind.
-It should hopefully be apparent that the `s:CardView` type is a strong candidate for being replaced with a single type that combines all the functionality and elements that are in the `Frame` it represents.
+It should hopefully be apparent that the `s:CardView` type is a strong candidate for being replaced with a single type that combines all the functionality and elements that are in the `Border` it represents.
 I'll leave that as a separate exercise if you wish to try applying what you've learned above.

 We've now finished refactoring the app by adding custom types.